Yes, avocado oil does go bad. Here’s what you need to know!

-Proper food storage is an essential part of maintaining a cost-effective kitchen so be sure your avocado oil is properly stored.
-To help your oil last longer, keep it stored away from direct sunlight and heat.
+Proper food storage is essential for maintaining a cost-effective kitchen, so be sure your avocado oil is properly stored.
+To help your oil last longer, keep it away from direct sunlight and heat.

-You should always store oil in a dark cabinet or pantry or even in your fridge and if possible, store your oil in a dark, airtight container.
+Oil should always be stored in a dark cabinet or pantry or even in your fridge, and if possible, in a dark, airtight container.

 Until next time…